5 April 2019 - 7 April 2019, 00:00 - 23:59

 A clergy bursary of £100 is available, limited to the first 20 applicants.
 Please contact the society administrator on firstname.lastname@example.org to request a clergy bursary, and you will be sent a code to enable you to buy a ticket at the reduced price.

-Please note: Single room tickets have now sold out.
+Please note: Residential tickets have now sold out.
 Please contact our administrator directly if you would like to be added to a waiting list for a room.
-At present there are still a few shared room places available, and non-residential places, which can be booked below.
-There is one space in a female shared twin room.
+In addition, there is one space in a female shared twin room- please contact the administrator if you are interested.